jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Security-Group-Configuration.md

 The ingress rule is used to filter the network traffic from the  internet or other VMs to access the current VM, with the settings as follows:

-1. Open JD Cloud Console and select Elastic Computing >> VM >> Security Group Page (or Elastic Compute >> Container Service >> Security Group, where this Help takes VM as an example), find the security group that needs to configure inbound rule, click **Modify Inbound Rules** in the **More** operation or click the security group name to enter its details page;
+1. Open JD Cloud & AI Console and select Elastic Computing >> VM >> Security Group Page (or Elastic Compute >> Container Service >> Security Group, where this Help takes VM as an example), find the security group that needs to configure inbound rule, click **Modify Inbound Rules** in the **More** operation or click the security group name to enter its details page;

 ![](/image/Networking/Virtual-Private-Cloud/Operation-Guide/Security-Group-Configuration/Step9.png)